personize-solution-architect

 Every plan must include:

-- Scheduling (cron, GitHub Actions, or event-driven)
+- Scheduling strategy (cron, GitHub Actions, event-driven, or continuous)

-- Delivery integration (SendGrid, Slack, Twilio, webhook)
+- Delivery integration (SendGrid, Slack, Twilio, webhook, or MCP-connected)

 Full guide: Read